afkehaya/smart_contract_tutorial/README.md

 We're building a smart contract that allows the contract creator to deposit money that can only be released when the contract owner sets a boolean value to TRUE.

+We will use Remix to write and test our contract.
+Then, we'll use Truffle to build a front end that allows us to connect our smart contract to a UI and the blockchain.

 First we have to set the pragma line.
 This lets the compiler know what version we are running.

       pragma solidity ^0.4.19;